Harley-Davidson & L.A. Riders

 is a 1997 open world racing video game developed by Sega AM1.
-It was developed for the Sega Model 3 Step 2.0 arcade hardware, featuring popular licensed motorcycles manufactured by Harley-Davidson, and is set on an open-world map of recreated Los Angeles, California.
+It was developed for the Sega Model 3 Step 2.0 arcade hardware, featuring popular licensed motorcycles manufactured by Harley-Davidson, and is set in an open-world recreation of Los Angeles.

 Gameplay

-Players choose one of five Harley-Davidson models (the FLSTF Fat Boy, FL Panhead 1948, FXDWG Dyna Wide Glide, XL 1200S Sportster 1200 Sport, and a Police Motorcycle) and can drive using either automatic or manual transmission.
+Players choose one of five Harley-Davidson models (the FLSTF Fat Boy, FL Panhead 1948, FXDWG Dyna Wide Glide, XL 1200S Sportster 1200 Sport, and a police motorcycle) and can drive using either automatic or manual transmission.
 In manual transmission, the player has to shift gears with buttons on the left handle bar above the handle grip, with each bike having a 4 to 5 gear manual transmission.

 When the bike is selected, the player has to complete a course of three to five randomly assigned checkpoints of popular destinations and freeways around Los Angeles for points, as well as avoid obstacles on the map, including vehicles, trees, and buildings.
 On the way to the designated checkpoint, the player has the option to take shortcuts, and collect bonus items scattered around the map that award either five to ten seconds of bonus time, or points ranging from 1,000 to 100,000, that can increase the player's score significantly.

 The game was sold in two styles of arcade cabinet: a deluxe version that uses a 50-inch projection monitor and seat tilt, and a more standard sit-down cabinet with a smaller, 29-inch CRT monitor.
 A subwoofer is mounted inside the seats of both cabinets to provide additional rumble feedback for players while sitting on the motorcycle.
 The game allows up to four cabinets to be linked together for head-to-head, multiplayer racing.
 In multiplayer racing, all players start at the same location and must reach the same checkpoints.

 The arcade cabinet consists of an analog handlebar with a gear shifter, throttle, and front brake which is used to assist the player in slowing the bike down.
 Below the handlebar mechanism is a plastic gas tank with View Change, Music Select, and Start buttons.
 By pressing the View Change button, players could change their view camera angles from three different perspectives — third-person (default; right behind the bike), second-person (far behind the bike), and a first-person view from the perspective of the motorcycle driver.
 During gameplay, players can change the background music with seven different songs by pressing the Music Select button, and can activate the bike's horn with the Start button.

 On the bottom right side of the cabinet mounts a rear brake pedal.
 The Rear Brake is used to assist the player in making tighter turns, in order to avoid colliding with any obstacles.